koaning/fusebox/docs/chapter-01/index.md

 Another big benefit is that we're also very flexible in terms of datasets that we add.
 If you're interested in twitter analytics, you can simply only add tasks that do some sort of classification on twitter.
 A big downside of using big pretrained BERT/word2vec models is that they overfit on Wikipedia-esque datasources, which may be totally unlike your use-case.
-It's good to point out that we're still able to add a task that tries to predict the next word in a sequence.
+You're also able to be more selective in the datasets that you add.
+You may want to add many small datasets with labels that you trust instead of hoping that a 3rd party cares about label quality.
+It's also good to point out that we're still able to add a task that tries to predict the next word in a sequence.
 That would also just be another task.

 Finally, another thing that I like about this approach is that we can try to keep things lightweight.